 They started as a team of just 5 people working out of a coffee shop.
-Today there are more than 500 employees working in 4 offices across Canada.
-The company now has more 200,000 active stores using its platform and has generated sales of more than $12 billion.
+Today more than 500 employees are working in 4 offices across Canada.
+The company now has more than 200,000 active stores using its platform and has generated sales of more than $12 billion.

 What is Shopify?

 Shopify is a platform that allows you to set up your own e-commerce store to sell your goods and all this without having to know any of the technical details that might have stopped you in your tracks a few years ago.

 You can sign up and start adding and organizing your products as you wish.
 It’s also possible to give your store a unique look by choosing from a wide selection of themes.
 Additionally, you can accept payments by credit card, keep up to date with orders, and have a blog if you like.

 Shopify is a hosted program, so you don’t need to find separate hosting or bother with installing software.
 You can find everything you need for your store in one place.

 Shopify makes setting up a store possible for most people.
 You don’t need to know any HTML, CSS, or other programming skills and with a good selection of nice-looking themes, it’s possibly the easiest way for a novice to have an awesome looking online store.